 Ruchi has a broad public law practice with particular expertise in planning and environment, information, local government and election law.
 She is ranked as a leading junior in both environment and planning law (Legal 500), as well as “up and coming” in data protection law (Chambers & Partners).

-Ruchi also has experience in a range of related areas including education, licensing, housing and property law.
+Ruchi also has experience in a range of related areas including education, licensing, and housing law.

-Ruchi is regularly instructed by public bodies, including central and local government, private organisations, developers and individuals.
+She is regularly instructed by public bodies, including central and local government, NGOs, private clients and community groups.

 Ruchi has an LLM from Harvard Law School, where she was awarded a Public Service Fellowship, and an LLB (First Class Honours) from the London School of Economics, where she won several prizes including two for best overall performance in the year.
 Ruchi was awarded the Stephen Chapman Scholarship from Inner Temple.